lalit1517/To-do-List/README.md

 - **Persistent Storage:** Tasks and lists are stored in a MongoDB database, ensuring that the user's data is preserved across sessions.

 ## Install Dependencies

+npm install

+## Configure MongoDB

+Set up a MongoDB database and update the connection details in the application.

+## Run the application

+npm start

+The application will be accessible at http://localhost:3000.